 Installing the lower parts kit in your AR-15's lower receiver should take less than two hours for first-time builders.
 This guide will illustrate how to perform each assembly and install step with pictures and written instructions.
 We strongly recommend finding the right tools before you get started, lest you end up with missing roll pins and springs that flew off into the carpet, never to be found again (you don't want to put a pause on your install half-way through).
 This guide is applicable for both a finished 80% lower and a "retail" stripped lower receiver.

 First-time builder?
-Check out our Master Guide to Building an AR-15.
+Check out our Intro Guide to Building an AR-15.

 Installation Video Now Available

 We're excited to provide an in-depth instructional video that complements these written instructions.
 Use both to easily assemble your lower receiver:

 - Roll Pin Punches.
 You'll want three punches: 3/32", 1/8", and 5/32".
 The last two are optional but helpful, while the first is essential: You'll need the 3/32" punch to install the roll pins for the bolt catch and trigger guard.